 Students will be able to make use of sports and fitness equipment provided in their schools, during break, or after school.

-3. More secondary school places in affiliated schools open to all
+5. More secondary school places in affiliated schools open to non-affiliated students

 By 2018, Secondary 1 students from the Normal (Academic) and Normal (Technical) streams will be able to take subjects at a higher academic level.